manxjason/TFS_Release_Tracker/README.md

 ###Installation
 1. Navigate to: `http://servername:8080/tfs/_gallery/manage`
-2. Upload New Extension, and select the .vsix file from the TFS Extension src folder
+2. Upload New Extension, and select the .vsix file from the TFS Extension folder

 ##Web API project.